devbyaccident/Introduction-to-Terraform/exercises/05/README.md

 ### Add the second provider

-1. Add this stanza to the `variables.tf` file:
+1. Add this block to the `variables.tf` file:

  ```hcl
  variable "region_alt" {